 Your Network Is Your Net Worth in Canadian Pharma

-Entering Canada’s #pharmaceutical industry requires more than experience.
+Entering Canada’s #pharmaceutical industry requires more than just experience.
 It requires strategy.
-The sector is competitive, highly regulated, and often requires specific knowledge and #connections.
-Yet, building the right network can open doors and create opportunities that might otherwise remain closed.
+The sector is competitive, highly regulated, and often demands specific knowledge and #connections.
+However, building the right network can open doors and create opportunities that might otherwise remain closed.
 This post shares practical and thoughtful #networking strategies tailored for #IMGs trying to get their foot in the door of Canada’s pharmaceutical industry.

 Understand the Industry Landscape